phenriq694/GoStack_Modulos/README.md

 </h1>

 <h2 align="center">
-  Módulos
+  Modules
 </h2>

-Com o GoStack Bootcamp eu estou sempre aprendendo e atualizado sobre como utilizar as tecnologias Node.js, ReactJS, React Native e diversas outras ferramentas que se complementam.
-Neste repositório estão todas as aplicações desenvolvidas durante os módulos apresentados no bootcamp.
+At GoStack Bootcamp I'm always learning and up-to-date on how to use Node.js, ReactJS, React Native and several other technologies and tools that complement each other.
+In this repository are all the application developed during the modules presented in the bootcamp.

 ## Módulo 1: Ambiente e conceitos
 https://github.com/phenriq694/GoStack_Modulos/tree/goStack_modulos_2019/modulo01/Ambientes%20e%20conceitos